rohshall/podcaster/README.md

 ### Coming soon

-1. Create separate directory for each podcast
-2. Remember downloaded podcasts in a file in the data directory
+1. Remember downloaded podcasts in a file in the data directory
-3. Support command switches - sync, check, download (selected podcasts)
+2. Support command switches - sync, check, download (selected podcasts)
-4. Create a shell script to run the program
+3. Create a shell script to run the program

 ## Usage
 ```